-If you are an active employee or the spouse of an active employee and become eligible for Medicare because of age or disability, you may choose to defer Medicare Part B benefits until you or your spouse retires.
+If you are an active employee or the spouse of an active employee and become eligible for Medicare because of age or disability, you may choose to defer Medicare Part B benefits until you are no longer on the policy of an active state employee, such as when you or your spouse retires.
 The Social Security Administration provides a Special Enrollment Period to allow you to enroll in Medicare Part B without incurring an additional Medicare premium in this situation.
 However, the Medicare Special Enrollment Period rules have no bearing on the provisions of this Plan.
 If you are Medicare eligible and Medicare Part A and Part B are not in effect at the time of your retirement, benefits for this Plan will be paid as if Medicare Part A and Part B had paid first as the primary plan.